Top Five Reasons to Plan a Golf Getaway!

 If you haven’t previously considered taking a golf trip to the World’s Most Famous Beach, here five reasons you need to go:

-1. The Daytona Beach area is home to 20 golf courses that range from the exclusivity of Oceanside Country Club to LPGA International and two Donald Ross designed gems.
+1. The Daytona Beach area is home to more than 20 golf courses that range from the exclusivity of Oceanside Country Club to LPGA International and two Donald Ross designed gems.
 Throw in easy access to layouts like TPC Sawgrass and Bay Hill Country Club, both host PGA Tour events, and it’s easy to see why group leaders are flocking to Daytona Beach.

 2. Daytona Beach’s weather is idyllic during the peak months for golf travel.
 When our friends in the northeast, midwest and even parts of the south are battling cabin fever during the winter months, here are the average high temperatures, by month, during “golf season” in Daytona Beach: